ministryofjustice/opg-lpa/service-front/content/guidance/Process_About this tool.md

 ## Fees

-It costs £110 to register an LPA.
+It currently costs £110 to register an LPA.
 Some people qualify for a reduced fee or can pay no fee.

 See [Fees and reductions](/help/#topic-fees-and-discounts)